o-ran-sc/sim-o1-interface/docs/overview.rst

 Other than this, the network-function will operate just as it would when started by the manager and it can be controller through the **nts-network-function.yang** interface.

+The default mount point addressing method is "docker-mapping".
+However this behaviour can be changed by setting the  **NTS_NF_MOUNT_POINT_ADDRESSING_METHOD** enviroment variable to "host-mapping".
+When "host-mapping" is chosen, all the host ports must be fowareded from Docker by the user when running the network function, and **NTS_HOST_IP** and **NTS_HOST_xxxx_PORT** enviroment variables should be set for the network function to know how to perform its tasks.

 Datastore random population
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^